10-20 to m8 nut adapter for thin threaded z rod

 your existing x axis, untouched.

 your spring (if you use one) from between your m8 nuts.

 something to couple your threaded rod to your motor shaft.

 There is an openscad and an stl, feel free to make a metric version if you live in the 21st century.

 NOTE: I designed this piece thinking that my z wobble was caused by my 8mm rods being bent.
 The real fix ended up being that my rods were constrained at the top and bottom.
 I used flexible tubing as a top coupler and got rid of the bottom bearing.
 I would recommend that fix first to anyone who is following down my same path.
 If that fails, try this part out and report back!

 Give a Shout Out

 10-20 to m8 nut adapter for thin threaded z rod by tinyenormous is licensed under the Creative Commons - Attribution license.

-We're sure tinyenormous would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure tinyenormous would love to see what you've printed.
+Please document your print and share a Make with the community.